-Leading manufacturers in the global silicon wafer industry include specialized semiconductor companies with extensive production capacities and advanced technological expertise.
-Key players include
+Leading manufacturers in the global silicon wafer industry include several multinational companies with extensive production capacities and diverse application portfolios.
+Key players include:

 Establishing and operating a silicon wafer manufacturing plant involves various cost components, including: